Redocly/redocly-cli/docs/commands/build-docs.md

 ## Introduction

-The `build-docs` build api and Redoc into a zero-dependency HTML file.
+The `build-docs` command builds Redoc into a zero-dependency HTML file.

 ## Usage